 Once the last academic lesson ends, at 4:30, the girls spread off around campus, to sports practices, music or drama rehearsals, club and society meetings, dance practices, talks, House teas, trips, events with other schools, house competitions, or one of the many other activities that are available.
-There are clubs and societies for almost everything, from the Gender Equality Discussion Group to the Video Production Team, but the afternoon and evening schedule is flexible so that girls can make the best use of their time.
+There are clubs and societies for almost everything, from the Gender Equality Discussion Group to the Coding and Robotics Club, but the afternoon and evening schedule is flexible so that girls can make the best use of their time.
 This includes designated quiet times and spaces for girls to do their Study without interruption or distraction.

 |Creative and performance arts|

 |Creative writing club||Camera club||3D design and printing club|

 |Madrigal choir||Concert band||Music scholars ensemble|

 |Drama club||Thorndike society (theatre trips)||Theatre crew